FedeClaudi/Term.jl/docs/src/basics/renderables.md

 ## TextBox
 `TextBox`es are a very simple but very useful renderable.
 They bring together `RenderableText` with `Panel`.
-In fact they're just a panel with a `RenderableText` inside and with its box hidden.
+In fact they're just a panel with a some text inside and with its box hidden.
 Why do we need them, you say?
 Well because now you can have a piece of text, with a nice title and sub title.

 ```@example